 Further in line with the position articulated by the European Commission as well as major CPG companies, Ubuntoo recommends that "biodegradable" plastics should not be considered a solution for littering (or worse a license to litter).
 Appropriate collection and end-of-life solutions (such as industrial composting or home composting) need to be put into place to avoid biodegradable plastics ending up as litter in the environment.

-Gr3n invented a new process which allows recycling PET bottles/food containers chemically in a profitable way.
-The process also allows recycling of syntetic textile fibers and mixed materials.
+Gr3n invented a new process that allows recycling PET bottles/food containers chemically in a profitable way.
+The process also enables the recycling of synthetic textile fibers and mixed materials.

-Gr3n developed this process, based on a new application of microwave technology to a well-known chemical reaction which provides an economically efficient chemical recycling process of PET and allows an industrial implementation of this recycling method.
+Gr3n developed this process based on a new application of microwave technology to a well-known chemical reaction that provides an economically efficient chemical recycling process of PET and allows an industrial implementation of this recycling method.
 This new process can potentially change how PET is recycled worldwide with a huge financial benefit for the recycling industry.

-The depolymerization of the PET or polyester textile i.e. its conversion into the building blocks constituting the polymer allows to indefinitely use those molecules to produce virgin PET.
+The depolymerization of the PET or polyester textile i.e. its conversion into the building blocks constituting the polymer makes it possible to indefinitely use those molecules to produce virgin PET.

-In the past decades many efforts were spent in order to transfer the chemical recycling from research labs to industry but the economical aspects blocked the go life of the proposed solutions.
-Thanks to the DEMETO technology (Depolymerization by Microwave Technology) developed by gr3n this approach becomes real.
-Gr3n provides a chemical recycling solution, closing the PET life cycle, offering polymer grade material, treating waste, lowering carbon footprint and most importantly provides relevant cost savings for players in the value chain: it can multiply by 4/5 times PET producers’ EBIT margin.
+In the past many efforts to transfer the chemical recycling from research labs to industry failed because the economics were not favorable.
+Thanks to the DEMETO technology (Depolymerization by Microwave Technology) developed by gr3n this technology is now viable.
+Gr3n provides a chemical recycling solution, closing the PET life cycle, offering polymer grade material, treating waste, lowering carbon footprint and most importantly provides relevant cost savings for players in the value chain.

 Gr3n's technology has been CTI certified (Quality Validation Certificate of the Swiss Government) and was granted funding by EU trough the Consortium Symbioptima.